Legal Framework for Electronic Archiving

 Yes.
 Per the Colombian General Procedure Code (Art.
 244), all versions of a document (original, copies, photos, scans, etc.) are recognized as valid and authentic.
+In addition, Article 5 of Law 527 of 1999 stipulates that no information of any kind shall be denied legal effect, validity, or binding force solely for being in the form of a data message.
 Therefore, a copy of a record has the same probationary value as the original record.
 If a document is questioned in court, the individual disputing the record’s validity must offer evidence/proof before a judge, otherwise the document is considered to be valid.

 Are there any legal requirements for electronic archiving systems (EAS)?

 Colombia doesn’t currently have a regulatory framework for electronic archiving.
 Security measures are determined by the employer or the business.
 In practice, companies migrating from physical to electronic archiving systems often incorporate recommendations issued by Colombia’s Ministry of Technology.
 These recommendations are not mandatory.